cardboardaardvark/clypsalot/README.md

 with the GCC and Microsoft Visual C++ compilers as well as additionally targetting at least the FreeBSD and Windows operating systems.

+There are C++20 features in use that do not work correctly in Clang until version 16.
+The following compiler versions are known to have worked at one point or another:

+* Clang 16.0.6
+* Clang 17.0.4
+* GCC 12.2.0

 The following are hard dependencies for compiling and the Debian packages that provide them

 * Boost Core, libboost-dev